 Measure repositories were scanned as a baseline procedure to find any existing measures related to polysubstance use involving synthetic or semi-synthetic opioids among individuals with co-occurring behavioral health conditions.
-Although no measures were found specific to SSSO polysubstance use in patients with comorbid BH conditions, the NQF staff found 89 existing measures (Appendix C) and 71 measure concepts (Appendix D) that will be used by the Committee to develop a framework for this project.
+Although no measures were found to be specific to SSSO polysubstance use in patients with comorbid behavioral health conditions, NQF staff found 117 existing measures (Appendix C) and 71 measure concepts (Appendix D) that will be used by the Committee to develop a framework for this project.